wp-plugins/re-abolish-slavery-ribbon/readme.txt

 == Upgrade Notice ==

+= 1.0.2 =
+Version 1.0.2 is a small but significant update, because it updates the ribbon URL to match the new Slavery page on NFS's website

 = 1.0.1 =
 Version 1.0.1 fixes a small layout conflict with the Twenty Eleven theme in WordPress 3.3